BookYoloTech/bookyolo-frontend/PRODUCTION_CHECKLIST.md

 - Error handling is production-ready
 - Build is optimized for performance
 - Environment variables are properly configured
-- Ready for production deployment
+- Ready for production deployment or is it